When I hear his truth, there is contact. 22nd November 2021.

 Me - "Because if I'm allowed to go off at tangents, this is how it is!
 Because reality is big, and ideas are connected in all sorts of idiosyncratic ways.
 And this reminds me of computer games"

-And I explain the old arguments from gaming forums about how a story is told; and the problem and debate around making a game 'too linear' vs 'open world'.
-So my 'tangential' interjects are paradox, and possibly metadox, but will lead to something!
-And he says that he remembers reading an article that points out that linear point making, point A leading to point B, to Point C is a very patriarchal way of thinking, and that the endless circles and circles and circles, lead eventually to a much more complex picture - a much more, non-patriarchal, woman way of thinking...
+And so I explain the old arguments from gaming forums about how a story is told; and the problem and debate around making a game 'too linear' vs 'open world'.
+So my 'tangential' interjects are paradoxical, and I hope that they open up new ways of seeing!
+And he says that he remembers reading an article that described linear point making as a very patriarchal way of thinking, and that the endless circles and circles and circles, lead eventually to a much more complex picture - a much more, non-patriarchal, woman way of thinking...

 Back to earth.